Table of contents

 4. In the console on that instance, install the Machine Owner Key (MOK) command mokutil, uefivars, and Python.

-For example, on Red Hat Enterprise Linux, enter the commands:
+On Red Hat Enterprise Linux, enter the following commands:

 yum install mokutil